andrewunifei/CS229-Machine-Learning/Regression/Linear/Parametric/README.md

 ### Normal Equation
 <p align="center"><img src="https://user-images.githubusercontent.com/29299799/110643347-c4afdc80-8192-11eb-94f2-192884d53e4e.png"></p>

-This method returns only one set of thetas which are already suitable.
+This method returns only one set of thetas which are already suited.

 ### Data with multiple features
 The two previous examples dealt with *x* having only one feature, therefore, the hypothetical linear function had the form